TheKnownPerson/HandController/README.md

 F5 to toggle Third person

+Scroll wheel at speed mode to change speed.
+Scroll wheel to change air handmovement distance of air handmovement mode.

 Hold your left mouse button and move it around to turn your perspective horizontally and vertically!

 ## Why can't I join non moddeds?